PecoL1/Ezdocs-Manual/Optimus Core/1_Base_Repo/Reference/Navigation_Steps_295.md

 Transactions performed with the scope of Domestic
  New Business
-- Quote, Binder, Policy, MidTerm Transactions
+- Quote, Binder, Policy Transactions
 - Scope: Domestic